After Ida: Mounting trash, rising anger in New Orleans

 Mayor LaToya Cantrell’s administration says much of the problem arises from labor shortages that have plagued the city for months, exacerbated by the COVID-19 pandemic and, then, the storm.

-The city sought bids from companies wanting to supplement its tow main waste contractors, officials said Thursday.
+The city sought bids from companies wanting to supplement its main waste contractors, officials said Thursday.
 A Sept.
 8 deadline was extended to Sept.
 13 due to a lack of response.
 After the later deadline one contractor was hired to aid trash collection efforts Thursday in part of the city.
 Another contractor who bid on another area had 20 trucks available — but no labor.

 On Thursday, Cantrell’s office announced a plan to use workers and equipment from various city agencies to supplement trash pickup.
 It was dubbed “Operation Mardi Gras” — a reference to the major cleanup efforts that immediately follow the city’s large Carnival season parades.